brownsys/zookeeper-benchmark/README.md

 Argument 0 means test would submit asynchronous requests, 1 is for synchronous requests.

+## Eclipse Development

+As a simple Maven project, our benchmark can easily be developed using Eclipse.
+It is necessary to first set the M2_REPO variable for your workspace (This command only needs to be executed once per workspace):

+	mvn -Declipse.workspace=<path-to-eclipse-workspace> eclipse:configure-workspace

+Next, build the libraries and create the Eclipse project files:

+	mvn install -DskipTests
+	mvn eclipse:eclipse

+You can now import the project into eclipse using, File > Import > Existing Projects into Workspace.

 ## Notes

 1. In the benchmark, node creation and deletion tests are done by creating a lot